The name is given quite appropriately here. If you see an armyworm, then there may be hundreds more to follow.

 3. Neem Oil

-Neem oil is entirely natural and utterly safe for external use on crops.
+Neem oil is entirely natural and safe for external use on crops.
 You can also use this organic pesticide on houseplants.
 It both deters and kills an immense variety of insect pests.

 To make a killer homemade army worm spray, combine 2 tablespoons of neem oil and 2 teaspoons of liquid soap with a gallon of water.

+Alternatively, buy a product containing neem oil and apply it according to the instructions on the container.
 Moreover, when used correctly, this home remedy is safe to use around dogs, cats, and pets in general.

 4. Bacillus thuringiensis (Bt)